Shahablo/medcodepro/GroupProject/Docs/DesignDocument.md

   </tr>
  </table>

-*Note: The lgos presented in the UI mock-up are for demonstration purposes only.
+*Note: The logos presented in the UI mock-up are for demonstration purposes only.
 The deployed application will have the initials of the company names instead.*